hyprwm/hyprland-wiki/content/nix/hyprland-on-any-distro-using-nix.md

 Using Hyprland via the Nix package manager on distros that aren't NixOS is very simple.

+## Installing Nix

+The first step is to install Nix itself.
+There are two primary ways to install the Nix package manager:

+{{% tabs %}}

+{{% tab name="From Upstream" %}}

+Nix upstream recommends the multi-user installer, which can be found in their [official documentation](https://nixos.org/manual/nix/stable/installation/index.html).
+It operates outside of your package manager's control and modifies your shell profiles directly.
+Uninstalling this method is harder.
+The install script requires a distro that uses systemd.

+{{% /tab %}}

+{{% tab name="From Your Distro" %}}

-First, install Nix with your distro native package manager, be that `apt`, `pacman`, `dnf`, etc.
+Install Nix using your package manager, be that `apt`, `pacman`, `dnf`, etc.
 The package is almost always called `nix`.

-For example:
+This integrates cleanly with your OS and is as easy to uninstall as any other package.
+However, because it relies on dynamically linked libraries, an incompatible system update could potentially break Nix.
+Additionally, you must rely on your distro's maintainers to package and push Nix updates rather than getting them directly from upstream.

+For example, to install with pacman:

 ```sh
 sudo pacman -S nix
 ```

-Then enable the daemon:
+After installing, you must manually enable the daemon.
+For users on a systemd distro, use this command:

 ```sh
 sudo systemctl enable --now nix-daemon
 ```

-Advanced users might want to use [Home Manager](../configuring-hyprland-with-home-manager).
-If you don't know what this is, just don't.
+{{% /tab %}}

+{{% /tabs %}}

+## Installing Hyprland
 Before you do anything, [enable flakes](https://nixos.wiki/wiki/Flakes#Enable_flakes), by adding this to `/etc/nix/nix.conf` or `~/.config/nix/nix.conf`:

 ```nix